← Back to Blog

 4. Easier to Extract Microservices

-If you decide to extract a feature into its own microservice, component-based structure makes it trivial.
-The order package is already self-contained—just:
+If you decide to extract a feature into its own microservice, component-based structure makes it easy.
+The order package is already self-contained:

 1. Copy the order package to a new project